Mustaqbil Pakistan: Chairman, National Executive Committee, & Presidents

-The party's first Chairman is Nadeem Mumtaz Qureshi, an engineer by training and a fluent Arabic speaker.
-He is also one of the founding members of the party as well as one of 6 members of the party's national executive committee.
+The party's first chairman is Nadeem Mumtaz Qureshi, an engineer by training and a fluent Arabic speaker.
+He is also one of the founding members of the party as well as one of six members of the party's national executive committee.
 The other members of the committee include Moeen Qureshi, Waqar Haider Bokhari, Unsia Bano, Dawoodi Morkas, and Sheheryar Ali.

 Activity

-MP's presence has 12 offices in 3 provinces of the country.
+MP's presence has 12 offices in three provinces of the country.
 The party has over 10,000 registered members and over 170,000 supporters and well-wishers on social media.
-The party has seen large expansion and hopes to participate in the 2018 general elections.
+The party has seen large expansion and participated in the 2018 general elections, but did not gain any seats in both the provincial or parliamentary assembly.
 Special attention is being given to remote areas of the country such as the mountainous north of the country where the party recently opened an office in Swat.
 Volunteers and members have increased in large numbers since the formation of the party.
-Today MP has more than 11,000 registered members and thousands of volunteers across Pakistan.
+Today, MP has more than 11,000 registered members and thousands of volunteers across Pakistan.
 The Central office is in Multan and the other branch office is in Athara Hazari.